reuteras/private-tor-network/README.md

 If you'd like to run an onion service, you can use the `TOR_HS_PORT` and `TOR_HS_ADDRESS` environment variables.
 By default, there is a hidden service setup in the docker-compose.yml file.

 Example configuration that will run an onion service named "hs" and a web server named "web".
 This will link the web service to the onion service so that "hs" will forward connections to "web" on port 80.
-This is done using the `links` configuration feature for docker-compose.

 ```
  hs: